Dancing Through Life: Montenegro’s Phygital Dance Champion’s Story

 1 / 12

-A Letter from our Newly Appointed Chairperson: A Defining Year for Phygital Sports
+A Letter from Our Chairperson: A Defining Year for Phygital Sports

 18/02/2025

-A Letter from our Newly Appointed Chairperson: A Defining Year for Phygital Sports
+A Letter from Our Chairperson: A Defining Year for Phygital Sports

-WPC Chairperson Dan Merkley reflects on an incredible year of phygital competitions, celebrating the achievements of WPC members and looking ahead to The Games of the Future 2025.
+WPC Chairperson Dan Merkley reflects on a remarkable year, celebrating WPC achievements and looking ahead to The Games of the Future 2025.

 Phygital Sports in Full Gear: A Week of Unmatched Excitement and Competition